 Nancy Fitch

 When Nancy Fitch was born on 16 July 1785, in Windham, Connecticut, United States, her father, Eleazer Fitch, was 42 and her mother, Sibbel Bass, was 36.
-She married Nathaniel Wales about 1806, in Windham, Windham, Connecticut, United States.
+She married Nathaniel Wales on 16 February 1809, in Windham, Windham, Connecticut, United States.
+They were the parents of at least 2 sons.
 She died in 1842, in Windham, Windham, Connecticut, United States, at the age of 57, and was buried in Windham Cemetery, Windham, Windham, Connecticut, United States.

 Photos and Memories (0)